When to start Potty or Toilet Training?

-In the UK, teachers have recently reported that children are starting school still wearing diapers at age 5!
-Worldwide, the diaper companies have seen their market grow from the under 3’s to the under 5’s age groups, just to cater to this prolonged use of diapers.
-At the end of the day, when you decide to start training your baby is a personal choice.
-However, it stands to reason that the earlier you start, the better it is for baby, the better it is for the environment, and the easier it is for the parent.
+In the UK teachers have recently reported that children are starting school still wearing diapers at age 5!
+Worldwide the diaper companies have seen their market grow from the under 3’s to the under 5’s age groups.

-You really want to start moving through the Intermediate stage and on to the Advanced stage by the time baby is starting solids, which is at about six months.
-At about this time, you may also start having constipation issues, which the Baby Throne helps with and that is why pediatricians and pediatric surgeons especially like it.
-It stands to reason – solids are harder to move than liquids.
+You really want to start moving through the Intermediate (potty) stage and on to the Advanced (on toilet) stage by the time baby is starting solids, which is at about 6 months.
+At about this time baby may also start having constipation issues.
+It stands to reason; solids are harder to move than liquids.
 Constipation is a very common, painful and a very serious problem for babies (even for adults!).

 Toddlers are trickier!